gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

 ### Open issues

-- Should we provide a `GradleConnector.newCompositeConnector()` since `GradleConnector` is the main entry point for TAPI?
 - Should we do any pre-checking before connecting
     - Check that rootProjectDir exists?
     - Check that it's a root project?